Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, West Wollongong had a median income among taxpayers of $51,236.
-The average income stood at $68,778.
-This is above the national average and compares to levels of $52,390 and $65,215 across Rest of NSW respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $55,776 (median) and $74,872 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes all rank modestly in West Wollongong, between the 40th and 45th percentiles.
-Income analysis reveals 30.9% of the population (1,694 individuals) fall within the $1,500 - 2,999 income range, mirroring the region where 29.9% occupy this bracket.
-Housing affordability pressures are severe, with only 82.4% of income remaining after housing costs, ranking at the 45th percentile.
+AreaSearch's aggregation of ATO data shows West Wollongong had a median taxpayer income of $51,236 and an average of $68,778 in financial year 2023.
+These figures are slightly above the national averages of $52,390 and $65,215 respectively for Regional NSW.
+Projecting forward with a Wage Price Index growth of 8.86%, estimated incomes as of September 2025 would be approximately $55,776 (median) and $74,872 (average).
+The 2021 Census places West Wollongong's household, family, and personal incomes between the 40th and 45th percentiles.
+Income analysis reveals 30.9% of residents fall within the $1,500 - $2,999 income bracket, similar to the regional average of 29.9%.
+Housing affordability is severe, with only 82.4% of income remaining after housing costs, ranking at the 45th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income